-Alakh Yoga Teachers just want to incorporate yoga into your daily life and help you in becoming a certified yoga teacher.
-So, join our 200 Hour Yoga Yoga Teacher Training in India for an exciting and rewarding life journey.
+Our yogis need to consolidate yoga into your everyday life and help you become a guaranteed yoga instructor.
+In this way, join our 200 Hour Yoga Yoga Teacher Training in India for an astonishing and compensating life venture.

 We all know about the sympathetic and parasympathetic systems in the body.
 Ayurveda actually proposes 3 kinds of systems as compared to the two mentioned in allopathy.

 Vedic science believes “Yatha anu, tatha parmanu”, meaning – As is an atom, so is the universe.
 So let us try to understand the concept of Dosha with the example of an atom.
 An atom can undergo 3 kinds of functions – either it is hyperactive with excess energy (Vata), or in the state of transformation through heat/chemical reactions (Pitta), or stable inside a molecule (Kapha).
 These 3 functions are able to define the state of an atom at any point in time.
 They are the 3 grand systems of function that work as well on an atom, as inside a human body.